visualmachines/visualmachines.github.io/_pages/web_series.md

 #### [Frontiers in Computational Imaging and Sensing - Monthly Lecture Series]({{ site.baseurl }}{% link _pages/web_series.md %})

-The Frontiers in Computational Imaging (FCI) is a unique lecture series in computational imaging that highlights junior stars in the field.
-The series is co-organized by [UCLA]({{ site.baseurl }}{% link _pages/home_page.md %}) and [Caltech](http://users.cms.caltech.edu/~klbouman/).
+The Frontiers in Computational Imaging (FCI) is a lecture series that highlights rising stars in computational imaging.
+The series is co-organized by
+[UCLA]({{ site.baseurl }}{% link _pages/home_page.md %}) and [Caltech](http://users.cms.caltech.edu/~klbouman/).
 Inspired by the hardships junior researchers face during COVID-19, [Akasha Imaging](http://akasha.im/) generously provides a small monetary award to all speakers with a non-permanent academic position (e.g. PhD student, postdoc).
-Computational imaging is an emerging field with many virtual events happening - we encourage visitors to check out a related seminar from our colleagues at CMU/Rice/MIT as well as the SPACE seminar series (linked below).
-For questions, please write the lead organizer [Pradyumna Chari](https://pradyumnachari.github.io/).
+Lectures occur on the First Friday of each month at 12 noon California time.
+For questions, please write the lead organizer
+[Pradyumna Chari](https://pradyumnachari.github.io/).
 <br>